 - Create, develop, and maintain effective, professional mentoring relationships with IPLI principals. - Sustain meaningful conversations, ask tough questions, and support each principal both "at" and "away from" the seminars.
-As information is shared, either by guest speakers at seminars or through sharing of reflections, mentors will help principals process that information into meaningful, useable knowledge. - Resist the temptation to be the solutions to any issue, rather, provide a basis for finding solutions and revealing underlying principles, research, or theories that can guide any decision. - Build trust among the members of their focus-cohorts and keep those groups engaged in seminar activities. - Report to the Director any issues or circumstances that may prevent participants from being successful. - Collaborate with other mentors to ensure constancy of purpose within the Institute. - Work with Director and other mentors to create materials and resources for the institute. - Collaborate with Director and other mentors to maintain a presence on social and professional (Internet) media. - Maintain a strong reputation in the field and not compromise the integrity of the Institute or other staff members or participants of the institute.
+As information is shared, either by guest speakers at seminars or through sharing of reflections, mentors will help principals process that information into meaningful, useable knowledge. - Resist the temptation to be the solutions to any issue; instead, provide a basis for finding solutions and revealing underlying principles, research, or theories that can guide any decision. - Build trust among the members of their focus-cohorts and keep those groups engaged in seminar activities. - Report to the Director any issues or circumstances that may prevent participants from being successful. - Collaborate with other mentors to ensure constancy of purpose within the Institute. - Work with Director and other mentors to create materials and resources for the Institute. - Collaborate with the Director and other mentors to maintain a presence on social and professional media.

+• Maintain a strong reputation in the field and not compromise the Institute's integrity or other staff members or participants.